grifferz/showing-terminal-output/README.md

 would lead to GitHub looking like Geocities.
 It may be possible to link out to a HTML file hosted in the repository, or to a GitHub pages site, but I'm most interested in this being workable from the repository view of GitHub.

+I'm not going to pursue this option for now.